olatunjijohnson/SDALGCP/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+*Changed dontrun to donttest

+## Resubmission
+This is a resubmission.
+In this version I have:

 *Added additional tiny toy examples and were allowed to run

 ## Resubmission